omichelsen/ole.michelsen.dk/public/blog/testing-your-api-with-phpunit.md

             $this->assertArrayHasKey('author', $data);
             $this->assertEquals(42, $data['price']);
         }
+    }

 There's a few going on here.
 First we include Guzzle and PHPUnit.
 If you installed them using Composer, you just have to require the `autoload.php`.

 Then we create a test class for our `/books` endpoint called `BooksTest`.
 You can name this whatever you like, but I prefer to have tests for each endpoint in separate files/classes.

 Using the special `setUp()` function, we can instantiate a new Guzzle client before each test.
 This saves us some lines of code if we have more than one test.
-The option `'exceptions' => false` makes sure Guzzle don't throw an error if our API returns an error code.
+The option `'exceptions' => false` makes sure Guzzle don't throw an exception if our API returns an error code.

-The last function is our actual test, which in this case tests that we can GET a single book from our API.
-We then assert that this book has the properties that we are expecting.
+The last function `testGet_ValidInput_BookObject` is our actual test, which verifies that we can GET a single book from our API.
+We then assert that this book has the properties we are expecting.

 ### Testing POST and DELETE